-Keep in mind that these last few months, weeks and days are a critical time in your relationship with the person you are caring for, in your own life journey and that of your family and friends.
-Try to avoid getting so caught up in the experience of caring that you miss out on simply being with each other.
-It can make a real difference for everyone involved.
+Keep in mind that these last moments are a critical time in your relationship with the person you are caring for, in your own life journey and that of your family and friends.

 Making the most of your time together

-The last stages of someone’s life should be about connection and intimacy.
+The last stages of someone’s life are about connection and intimacy.
 It is the last opportunity you have to say and do the things you want or need to.
 Try to live each day more fully by sharing not only the light, love and laughter but also the tears and sadness that might come.
-The memories you form now will be a comfort to you after the person you’ve cared for is gone.
+The memories you form now will become an important part of your personal story.

 While the experience of caring for someone is a deeply personal one and everyone will have their own ways of making the most of the time they have left, you might like to consider these:

-- Gather family and friends together to share a meal, have a celebration or participate in a special ritual.
+- Gather family and friends: Share a meal, have a celebration or participate in a special ritual.
 Take video or photos to record the occasion – you will treasure these later.
 If people can’t be there in person, link them in using technology (FaceTime, Skype, Google Hangouts, etc.) or social media.

-- Help the person write letters to those they care about, expressing how they feel, or prepare cards to give people in the future (for a graduation or wedding, for instance).
+- Help the person write letters to those they care about: Help them express how they feel, or prepare cards to give people in the future (for a graduation or wedding, for instance).
 If they aren’t well enough to write, someone else can scribe for them or they could record a digital note in their own voice.
 They may even like to reach out to people they have lost touch with over the years.

-- Create tangible mementos of the person you love and your times together.
-These could serve as a personal time capsule of sorts – a legacy or heirloom that can be passed down through your family.
+- Create tangible mementos of the person you love and your times together: These could serve as a personal time capsule – a legacy or heirloom that can be passed down through your family.